 Most issues related to the Statutory Warranty are resolved between builders and owners without the intervention of Tarion.
 When necessary, Tarion will assist homeowners and builders in interpreting the scope of its warranties.
-More information on the Tarion Warranty can be found on the Tarion website.
+More information on the Tarion Warranty can be found in your Tarion Homeowners Information Package which should be downloaded at tarion.com/HomeownerInformationPackage.